kevinkkkk/My-Vending-Machine/README.md

 ### MVP pattern.
 ![Architecture](structure.png)
 ### Model layer
-All business logic are wrapped in bellow pojo Java models classes:
+All business logic are wrapped in bellow pojo Java model classes:
 #### Class VendingMachine
 ```
-VendingMachine - provides all APIs to access VandingMachine from View layer.
+VendingMachine - provides all APIs to access VandingMachine from presenter layer.
 1. resetMachine - Reset Vending machine to start state
-2. insertCoin - inserts coin into slot and returns running total amount
+2. insertCoin - inserts coin into slot and returns running amount
-3. KeyInId - Validate itemID that user input.
+3. KeyInId - Validate itemID that user selected.
 4. confirmSelection - Confirm selection and process purchasing
 5. abortPurchasing - Aborts purchasing and returns coind in slot
 6. getInventory - returns inventory info for all items